algonauti/ember-active-storage/README.md

 }
 ```

-If you need the actual `XHR object` in your app, you can use the `onXHRCreated` event.
+If you need the actual `XHR object` in your app, you can use the `onXHROpened` event.
 It returns the `XHR object` reference.
 For example:

 ```javascript
 import Component from '@glimmer/component';